codeforbtv/strategic-plan/index.md

 ### Campaigns

-Each campaign will focus on developing, deploying, and maintaining modern civic software for a given civic organizations.
-Each campaign will bring on a new civic organization while continuing to support those that came before.
+Each campaign will focus on developing, deploying, and maintaining modern civic software for a given organization.
+Each campaign will bring on a new organization while continuing to support those that came before.
 Leaders, coders, and designers will be recruited specifically for each campaign.

 #### Summer Campaign